 It’s important to note that destruction and house soiling that often occur with separation anxiety aren’t the dog’s attempt to punish or seek revenge on you for leaving him alone but are actually part of a panic response.

 “It’s a really hard thing because you can’t comfort your dog,” says Keegans.

-Punishment, crating or getting another pet won’t help a dog with separation anxiety.
-Punishment may actually increase the dog’s separation anxiety, and he will still engage in anxiety responses in the crate.
+Punishment, crating, or getting another pet won’t help a dog with separation anxiety.
+Your Veterinarian may in fact advise you against using punishment to tame this kind of behavior.
+Punishment actually can increase the dog’s separation anxiety, and he will still engage in anxiety responses in the crate.